Bangladesh Football League

-The Bangladesh Premier League (BPL), officially known as TVS Bangladesh Premier League for sponsorship reasons, is a top tier of Bangladeshi professional football league pyramid.
-It is run directly by the professional football league committee of Bangladesh Football Federation (BFF).
-Dhaka Derby is one of the most popular matches in the league.
-The league is the successor of Dhaka Premier Division League, which existed from 1948 to 2006.
+The Bangladesh Football League (বাংলাদেশ ফুটবল লিগ), simply known as the BFL, is the top tier of the Bangladeshi football league system.
+It is run by the Bangladesh Football Federation (BFF).
+The Dhaka derby between Dhaka Abahani and Mohammedan is one of the league's most popular matches.

+The BFL superseded the Dhaka Premier Division League which had functioned as the top tier from 1948 to 2006.
+The league name was changed from Bangladesh Premier League to Bangladesh Football League in 2025 because the spelling clashed with the similarly-named cricket league.

 History

-Founded in 2007, the league was previously known as the B League.
-The league was renamed to Bangladesh League in 2009 Then in 2012, it was renamed to Bangladesh Premier League (BPL).
-The start of BPL marked the start of professional league and a wide open national league.
+Founded in 2007 as the country's first professional national football league, the BFL was originally known as the B.League and was renamed the Bangladesh League in 2009.
+In 2012, it was rebranded as the Bangladesh Premier League (BPL).

-The first B League match took place on 2 March 2007 between Abahani Limited Dhaka and Muktijoddha Sangsad KC.
-The match, which took place at the Bangabandhu National Stadium in Dhaka, ended in a goalless draw.
+The first B League match took place on 2 March 2007 between Abahani Limited Dhaka and Muktijoddha Sangsad KC at the Bangabandhu National Stadium in Dhaka, ending in a goalless draw.
 The next day in Khulna, Prashanta Dey scored the first goal in the history of professional football in the country as Khulna Abahani blanked the capital side Rahmatganj MFS 2–0.
-On 27 March 2007, Alfaz Ahmed netted the first hat-trick in B.League history to give Muktijoddha SKC a 4–1 win over Rahmatganj MFS.
+On 27 March 2007, Alfaz Ahmed netted the first hat-trick in B League history to give Muktijoddha Sangsad a 4–1 win over Rahmatganj MFS.

 Abahani Limited Dhaka have won the league a record six times since 2007.
-During 2015–16 Bangladesh Football Premier League, Abahani Limited Dhaka also became the first team to win the professional league title with an unbeaten record.
+In the 2015–16 season, Abahani Limited Dhaka also became the first team to win the professional league title with an unbeaten record.

+The league was disrupted by the COVID-19 pandemic and a limited program of matches was in place through 2021.
+On 12 February 2022, it was announced that the BPL would return to its normal home-and-away format.

 Competition format

 Competition

-From the 2022–23 season, there are 11 clubs in the Bangladesh Premier League, instead of the previous 12.
-During the course of a season (usually from December to July) each club plays the other clubs twice (a double round-robin system), once at their home stadium and once at that of their opponents, for 20 games.
-Teams receive three points for a win and one point for a draw.
-No points are awarded for a loss.
-Teams are ranked by position on the league table depending on points, then the head-to-head record between the tied teams is taken into consideration, and then goal difference.
+From the 2024–25 season, there are 10 clubs in the Bangladesh Football League, instead of the previous season's 11.
+During the course of a season (from September to April) each club plays every other club twice (a double round-robin system), once at their home stadium and once at that of their opponents, for 18 games.

+Teams receive 3 points for a win, 1 point for a draw and no points are awarded for a loss.